A Unified Framework for Community Detection and Model Selection in Blockmodels: Discussion

 \section{Discussion}

 In this paper, we presented a unified framework to perform community detection and model selection by utilizing the nested structure of the blockmodels: SBM, DCBM, and PABM.
-Through a detailed simulation study, we showed that given a network generated from one of these models, the proposed method is able to select the correct model as well as estimate the true community assignments accurately.
-We derived the theoretical properties of the proposed objective functions under SBM and DCBM, and discussed the theoretical challenges for PABM related to subspace clustering.
-One important direction of our future research will be to develop a formal proof of the parametric bootstrap strategy we used to estimate the $p$-value of our tests for model selection.
+Through a detailed simulation study and real-world applications, we showed that given a network generated from one of these models, the proposed method is able to select the correct model as well as estimate the true community assignments accurately.
+We also derived the theoretical properties of the proposed method under the three models.

-This paper does not include some notable variants of blockmodels, such as the mixed-membership stochastic blockmodel (MMSBM \cite{airoldi2009mixed}) and the degree-corrected mixed-membership model (DCMM, \cite{jin2023mixed}).
-This is because the unified spectral framework that forms the basis of the proposed workflow does not cover these models.
+One important direction of future research will be to develop a formal proof of the parametric bootstrap strategy we used to estimate the $p$-value of our tests for model selection.
+Also, the proposed workflow does not include some notable variants of blockmodels, such as the mixed-membership stochastic blockmodel (MMSBM \cite{airoldi2009mixed}) and the degree-corrected mixed-membership model (DCMM, \cite{jin2023mixed}).
 Another important direction of future research would be to extend the proposed framework to these models.

 {A\arabic{equation}} {A\arabic{section}}